-Everything you need to know about shoe lasts and why they’re so important when finding the right fit for you.
+Everything you need to know about shoe last shapes and why they’re so important when finding the right fit for you.

 If you’re thinking about purchasing a good quality pair of shoes for work, an event or just for casual wear, finding the right fit is absolutely imperative.

-The question is, what on earth is a shoe last?
+The question is, what is a shoe last?
 And why should you consider it before purchasing your next pair of quality dress shoes?

 A lot goes into making a top quality dress shoe or boot.
 First, a designer has to think about the type of leather used (tier, grain, tannage etc.), then the sole (shank, layer, welt) and then there’s establishing the perfect fit.